 - Application layer attacks: These attacks are conducted by flooding maliciously crafted requests to the applications.
-The size of such application-layer attacks is measured in RPS, that is, ‘requests per second.’
-The goal is to exhaust the resources of the target and breathe a denial of service.
+The size of such application-layer attacks is measured in RPS, that is, 'requests per second.'
+The goal is to exhaust the target's resources and breathe a denial of service.

-The goal of all the attacks remains the same, and that is to make online resources unresponsive or sluggish.
+The goal of all the attacks remains the same: to make online resources unresponsive or sluggish.

-The theory behind DDoS attacks are simple.
+The theory behind DDoS attacks online is simple.
 However, these attacks can vary in level of sophistication.

 Different DDoS attacks vary components of the network connection.
 This network connection on the internet has different layers.
 While all DDoS attacks involve flooding a target, the attacks can also be divided into different categories.
 An attacker may attack a single or more vector or cycle attack the vectors to counter the measures taken by the targeted source.

 The key concern for mitigating a DDoS attack is differentiating between the normal and attack traffic.

 On the modern internet, such traffic occurs in many ways.
 The traffic may vary in design.
 It can range from a single source attack to very complex and adaptive attacks.
 An attack that targets several layers can be used as an example for complex and multi-vector DDoS.
 If the attack is more complex, it is more likely that the attack's traffic will be tough to differentiate from regular traffic.
 The attacker's goal is to blend and confuse the target as much as possible, making the efforts of mitigation inefficient.

 Mitigation attempts that include limiting traffic may throw good traffic with the bad and adapt and modify to circumvent countermeasures.